alik15/obsidian-git-sync/Kubernetes/Kubernetes Deployment Guide.md

 ### 2.2 Set Hostname on Nodes

+> [!info]
+> These steps need to be performed on all nodes, master and the two worker

 To give a unique hostname to each of your nodes, use this command:

 ```